 Will Omarosa Be God’s ‘Apprentice’?

-In other reality-TV news, former Apprentice show contestant Omarosa Manigault-Stallworth is .
+In other reality-TV news, former Apprentice show contestant Omarosa Manigault-Stallworth is heading into ministry.
 The self-proclaimed “bad ass” of reality television has enrolled in United Theological Seminary in Dayton, Ohio, to pursue a doctorate in religion.
 No, you read that right.
 Omarosa is becoming a theologian.
 Of course we want to believe she’s serious about serving God in this new capacity, but we can’t deny it seems inconsistent with her reputation as the quintessential bad girl of the Trump reality-TV competitions.
 Besides, her official website still has a “naughty Omarosa” section, complete with risqué photos, leading us to believe she is still primarily interested in serving her own interests, whatever the cost or method.
 Since famously hearing “You’re fired” from Donald Trump in 2004, Omarosa has extended her 15 minutes of fame by capitalizing on her loudmouth, aggressive, “my way or the highway” persona.
 All we can say is God has a pesky habit out of using unlikely candidates to accomplish His work, so we all better watch out.
 Her stint in seminary might actually change her ways for good.
 We sure hope so.

 ‘Tiny & Toya’: Another BET Mystery

 I just want to know who’s running programming over at BET, because lately I’ve felt like it’s my lazy play cousin Pookie.
 Have you seen the new celebreality series Tiny & Toya?
-The follows Tameka “Tiny” Cottle, former Xscape singer engaged to rapper T.I., and Antonia “Toya” Johnson Carter, the ex-wife of rapper Lil’ Wayne.
+The show follows Tameka “Tiny” Cottle, former Xscape singer engaged to rapper T.I., and Antonia “Toya” Johnson Carter, the ex-wife of rapper Lil’ Wayne.
 I finally caught an episode this week and I’m disappointed that BET would use up screen time to showcase the lives of these women living the consummate ghetto fabulous lifestyle down in Atlanta.

 It’s not that the women are bad in and of themselves.
 Yes, the heavy southern twangs, which leave most of the dialogue unintelligible, and the baby mama drama can be hard to listen to but do reflect the real lives of these women trying to manage their lives without the high-profile Southern rappers who helped them create families and then left them behind for one reason or another.
 Yet, the show is a disappointment because it reinforces negative black stereotypes and normalizes behavior from which progressive African American culture is trying to find distance.
 The broken families, poor education, and wealth via the entertainment industry are just some examples.
 It’s too bad.
 Particularly for a network that is supposed to provide black entertainment for and about the lives of black people, the continued broadcasting of shows like Tiny &Toya may be perpetuating cycles of buffoonery among the culture for which it exists to serve.